-During 2017 the non-executive Committee members were remunerated for their attendance at meetings, with a daily meeting attendance fee of £75 for the Finance & Risk sub-Committee, £100 for the Committee of Management and £150 if attending both meetings on the same day.
+During 2018 the non-executive Committee members were remunerated for their attendance at meetings, with a daily meeting attendance fee of £75 for the Finance & Risk Sub-Committee, £100 for the Committee of Management and £150 if attending both meetings on the same day.
 They were also reimbursed for travel costs.
 Retainer fees were £7,500 for the Chairman, £7,000 for the Trustees and £5,000 for other non-executive Committee members.
 The fees are neither pensionable nor performance-related.
 The remuneration of the Chairman is decided by other Committee members and the Committee agrees their own fee rates.
-Non-executive fee levels are reviewed triennially, with the last review implemented in 2016.
+Non-executive fee levels are reviewed triennially, and a review was carried out in November 2018, which will apply from January 2019 and fixed for a further three years.
+It was agreed, that the above attendance and retainer fees will increase in line with inflation (approximately 10%) since the last review carried out three years ago.

-The Chief Executive and Finance Director are employed on salaried contracts, which require six or three months notice respectively by either party.
+The executive team are employed on salaried contracts, which require six or three months notice respectively by either party.
 Their salary packages are reviewed annually by the Committee without them being present.
 They are members of the Society's Group Personal Pension Scheme and are eligible for a discretionary performance related annual bonus payment of up to £10,000 for the Chief Executive and up to £5,000 for the Finance Director, which may be paid as pension contributions.
+None of the executive team served as non-executive directors elsewhere during the year.

-The Committee believes that the current remuneration structure, introduced in 2016 following an independent third party review, provides appropriate levels of remuneration sufficient to reflect the workloads and responsibilities of non-executives, whilst also ensuring we can recruit, retain and motivate executives with the required skills, experience and qualities to continue to run the Society successfully for the benefit of its members.
+The Committee believes that the current remuneration structure, introduced in 2016 following an independent third-party review, provides appropriate levels of remuneration sufficient to reflect the workloads and responsibilities of non-executives, whilst also ensuring we can recruit, retain and motivate executives with the required skills, experience and qualities to continue to run the Society successfully for the benefit of its members.